Major Support for Current Faculty

 Eligibility: Any full-time USC faculty member in a WiSE-eligible department is eligible to apply (applicants must have primary faculty appointments in the departments of the Viterbi School of Engineering or the natural science and math departments of the USC Dana and David Dornsife College of Letters, Arts, and Sciences: Biology, Chemistry, Earth Sciences, Mathematics, and Physics & Astronomy).
 Recipients of a WiSE grant for Major Support are ineligible to apply for another within 3 years of receipt.
 Proposals should demonstrate a strong justification for how receipt of funds will serve to increase the representation of women in science and engineering.
 Those contemplating a proposal are encouraged to discuss the eligibility of their proposal with the Director of the WiSE Program, Leana Golubchik at firstname.lastname@example.org or 213-740-0996.

 Application Process: Applications materials should be submitted electronically to WiSE using the online system.
-All documents should be in Microsoft Word or Adobe PDF format.
+All documents should be in Adobe PDF format.
 A complete application includes the following required documents:

-- Abstract (one page or less) briefly describing the primary objective of the proposed research or activity and its significance in general terms.
+- Abstract briefly describing the primary objective of the proposed research or activity and its significance in general terms.
+(250 words or less)

-- Detailed Proposal (four pages or less) describing the research or activity and including the relevant literature, if appropriate.
-Proposals should be addressed to a broad audience of reviewers from across disciplines.
+- Two Page Proposal describing the research or activity, primarily aimed at non-experts.
+Proposals should be addressed to a broad science and engineering audience of reviewers from across disciplines.
 (1000 words or less, not including references)

-- Sources of Support (one page) listing other sources of internal and external support awarded during the last three years or pending.
+- Sources of Support listing other sources of internal and external support awarded during the last three years or pending.
 For each, provide the title, period, amount, sponsor, and describe the relationship of each to the current proposal.
+(No page restriction)

 - Applicant’s up-to-date curriculum vitae

-- Optional list of recommend reviewers and/or a separate list of anyone perceived as NOT qualified by the applicant to act as a reviewer should be listed separately.
+- Optional list of recommend reviewers and/or a separate list of anyone perceived as NOT qualified by the applicant to act as a reviewer.
+(250 words or less)